dart-lang/language/working/1426-extension-types/feature-specification-views.md

 ## Summary

-This document specifies a language feature that we call "views".
+This document specifies a language feature that we call "view classes".

-The feature introduces _view types_, which are a new kind of type declared by a new `view` declaration.
-A view type provides a replacement or modification of the members available on instances of existing types: when the static type of the instance is a view type _V_, the available instance members are exactly the ones provided by _V_ (noting that there may of course also be some accessible and applicable extension members).
+The feature introduces _view types_, which are a new kind of type declared by a new `view class` declaration.
+A view type provides a replacement of the members available on instances of existing types: when the static type of the instance is a view type _V_, the available instance members are exactly the ones provided by _V_ (noting that there may of course also be some accessible and applicable extension members).

 In contrast, when the static type of an instance is not a view type, it is (by soundness) always the run-time type of the instance, or a